 Once we have the PRP, we add an activating agent into the PRP to make the platelets active.
 That is, to start secreting their high-octane growth factors that kick off the natural healing and regeneration process wherever we inject them.

-PRP contains 5-7 times more platelets than normal blood, resulting in about 95 per cent platelets, compared with normal blood that has just six per cent platelets.
+PRP contains 5-7 times more platelets than normal blood, resulting in about 95 per cent platelets, compared with normal blood which has just six per cent platelets.
 At ENRICH, we use the highly specialised, state-of-the-art Angel PRP centrifuge to get more platelets out of your plasma, enhancing the results of our PRP treatments.

-Be wary as some clinics or salons use a lower grade centrifuge that may only give you minimal platelets which can mean an ineffective treatment.
+Be wary as some clinics or salons use a lower-grade centrifuge that may only give you minimal platelets which can mean an ineffective treatment.
 Always ask questions of you practitioners.

 What are PRP growth factors?

-There are some special growth factors found in platelets (PRP growth factors) that are beneficial for regeneration of tissue, particularly skin.
+There are some special growth factors found in platelets (PRP growth factors) that are beneficial for the regeneration of tissue, particularly skin.
 There are about 30 known growth factors in platelets, but the main four that we take advantage of are: